wenfeilin/mp-json/README.md

 A simple JSON parser.

-Implemented by Lydia Ye and Wenfei LIn for CSC-207-01 2023Fa.
+Implemented by Lydia Ye and Wenfei Lin for CSC-207-01 2023Fa.

 Acknowledgements: